risherlock/Lanczos/README.md

 1. How did **inline** solve the problem with the multiple definition of specialized member functions ( ``compute_det()``) and functions of derived classes (``Quaternion::Quaternion(const float (&array)[4])``)?
 Is it good solution?
 2. Use **const** to the functions where you don't want the member variables to be changed inside.
 3. Base class should have virtual destructor.
 Otherwise the child objects will not be destructed.
+4. **inline** accessors
+5. Initializer list for data members that are objects.
+6.